 6. Possible Replenishable

 A replenishable (sometimes called a replen) is a product that sells often enough that the seller must continually restock again and again.
-One of the best ways to make good money on Amazon is to find a profitable replen, but finding them in retail or online stores can be harder than it sounds.
+One of the best ways to have long-term success and make good money on Amazon is to find a profitable replen, but finding them in retail or online stores can be harder than it sounds.
 Instead of finding one, maybe you could make one with a bundle.
 Imagine continually selling your bundle over and over and having to replenish your inventory again and again because it just keeps selling.
 Creating a replenishable bundle could be a gold mine of Amazon sales.

 Bundling isn’t for everyone – it takes time and creative energy to make stellar bundles and their listings, and not everyone selling on Amazon wants to invest their time and energy that way.
 But bundling can be a profitable addition to your Amazon FBA business if done correctly, so it’s worthwhile to consider whether bundles are a good fit for you.